tyson-nw/SRD/SRD.md

 The character has [[#Expertise]] in living off the land and knowing the cycles of nature.

 ### Rural
-The character up grew in a rural environment.
+The character grew up in a rural environment.
 They are experienced in subsistence farming and all the tasks required to survive.

 #### New to Town
 The character can find housing, food, and friendship in a rural setting in exchange for assistance on the unending tasks of a rural lifestyle.

 ### Urban
-The character grew up in an urban center and know how to live in one, find people, and find work.
+The character grew up in an urban center and knows how to live in one, find people, and find work.

 #### One of the crowd
 The character knows how to move through crowds adeptly and how to find hidden resources in an urban setting.